JannieI/canvas-workstation-V3/src/app/roadmap.md

 7. Click Tab to rename
 8. Make Tabs more visible on status bar
-9. Test printing - and see if pagelayout can be changed
+9. Test printing - and see if pagelayout can be changed 10.View all Comments and notes at once, with filter on messageText and Sender/Receiver 11.Consider Explorer / Tree view of Dashboard - showing makeup of Widgets, Shapes, Datasets, links, etc.
+12.Add subscriptions, events and distribution: send {Clarity Message / Email / Telegram}
+   when {Dashboard} is {changed/deleted}

+**Dashboard Tabs**
+1. Make more clear and visible
+2. Have colours per tab
+3. Tab name has max length of x
+4. Add Tab Description - maybe make this a tooltip as well.

+**Templates**
+1. Security is same since this is a normal Dashboard, not flagged as a template during creation.
+2. Loading a template - make sure to respect security / rights
+3. Add Datasources to Dashboard, but flag them as invisible.
+Thus, Dashboard can use them in Template only, and user cannot use them.
+If the user needs that Datasource, he can add it, in which case it will be duplicated, one invisible.
+4. If this gets too complicated, only use Shapes on Templates.
+5. Ensure Templates are on different layers / z-index

 **Widget**